usamabenashraf/Koraspond/README.md

 - Click on the security group associated with your instance.
 - Edit inbound rules to allow all TCP traffic on all ports from anywhere-IPv4 (0.0.0.0/0).
 - Click "Save rules" button.
+- You will also need a docker hub username and password to fill in `DOCKER_USERNAME` and `DOCKER_PASSWORD` secrets.
+> **Note:** Without `DOCKER_USERNAME`, `DOCKER_PASSWORD`, `EC2_HOST`, `EC2_User` and `EC2_PASSWORD`, you will not be able to execute the CI?CD pipeline.
-- Also copy the "Public IP address" of the EC2 instance and replace the target ip-address in the target field of promethius.yml file and commit the changes, keep the port 80.
+- Also copy the "Public IP address" of the EC2 instance and replace the target ip-address in the targets field of promethius.yml file and commit the changes, keep the port 80.
+- This will trigger the CI/CD pipeline.

 ## CICD
-- For pushing the docker build image in your own docker hub account, you will have to save the username and password of the account in "DOCKER_USERNAME" and "DOCKER_PASSWORD" secrets in github.
-- You can make any change in the repo which will trigger the ci/cd pipeline.
+Any change made in the repo will trigger the ci/cd pipeline.
+  - The `cicd.yml` file in the `.github/workflows` directory is responsible for executing the whole pipeline.
+  - First the build stage runs, which installs dependenices.
+  - It also performs unit and lint tests.
+For lint test, it uses the `gruntfile.js` file which basically checks if the YAML files are valid or not.
+The unit tests checks whether the pipeline has a build stage or not.
+The unit test uses the files `cicdUtils.js` and `cicdUtils.test.js` files for test definitions.
-  - First the build stage runs, which installs dependenices, performs vulnerability tests Node.js dependencies (basic security check), builds the dockerfile and runs vulnerability scanning on the docker image and then pushes it to the docker hub.
+  - It then performs vulnerability tests Node.js dependencies (basic security check), builds the dockerfile and runs vulnerability scanning on the docker image and then pushes it to the docker hub.
-  - After that the deploy stage runs, it connects to an ec2 instance and fetches the docker container from the docker hub and runs the contanerized application.
+  - After that the deploy stage runs, it connects to an ec2 instance via ssh connection and fetches the docker container from the docker hub and runs the contanerized application.
-- After the successful execution of the pipeline, you can find the output in "http://'ec2-public-ip':80" address.
+- After the successful execution of the container, you can find the application in "http://'ec2-public-ip':80" address.
 - Metrics of the app can be seen at "http://'ec2-public-ip':80/metrics"
 - The metrics can be scrapped as well by using promethius, at "http://'ec2-public-ip':9090"

 ### Monitoring
-metrics.js file exposes the metrics of the app on metrics endpoint.
-To scrap these metrices do the following:
+`metrics.js` file which exposes the metrics of the app on metrics endpoint.
+To scrap these metrices we can do the following steps:
 - Create the prometheus.yml file with the following content:
   ```
   scrape_configs: